Fabryprog/iota-kafka-gateway/README.md

 ## Usage nested MainClass

-The jar file (create with maven package lifecycle phase) uses a config file called **application.conf**.
+The jar file (create with maven package lifecycle phase) uses a config file called **application.conf** (use -Dconfig.file=path/to/application.conf)

 The config file must be equals below:

 ```hocon
 # KAFKA